Microsoft SwiftKey: History

 In September 2022, Microsoft announced that they were ending support for the iOS version of SwiftKey.
 The app was ultimately removed from the App Store on 5 October 2022.
-However, in November 2022, Microsoft announced that they decided to reverse their decision to discontinue SwiftKey for iOS devices.
+However, in November 2022, Microsoft announced that they had decided to reverse their decision to discontinue SwiftKey for iOS devices.
 The app was relisted on 18 November, with Microsoft assuring future updates for the app.
 The company cited "customer feedback" as a reason for SwiftKey's return.

 Overview

 Microsoft SwiftKey is a virtual keyboard released on the Android and iOS operating systems.
 The purpose of the app is to increase efficiency while typing on a mobile phone.
 According to the Microsoft SwiftKey website, SwiftKey allows the user to speed up their typing process by "giving them more accurate autocorrect and predictions by learning their writing style".

 Release history

 Beta

 SwiftKey was first released as a beta in the Android Market on 14 July 2010, supporting seven languages.
 It included a variety of settings to adjust audio feedback volume and length of haptic feedback vibration.
 It was announced on SwiftKey's official website on 15 May 2014 that a Japanese version was available for beta testing.